 How We Dispose Of Personal Identifiable Information

 RAI does not maintain PII except to the extent required by law.
-RAI maintains secure and locked trash receptacles.
-Company policies require that any documents containing PII to be deposited in these secure containers for disposal.
+RAI utilizes secure and locked trash receptacles for the disposal of data containing PII.
+Company policy requires that any documents containing PII and in need of disposal be deposited in these secure containers.
 Documents are shredded on site by a licensed, bonded commercial shredding company which has been vetted by RAI prior to obtaining a contract for services.

 How We Safeguard Personal Identifiable Information

 RAI maintains appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect.
-RAI has published to employees an employee manual and other policies that require employees to keep confidential all PII obtained in the course of our business.
+RAI has published to employees an employee handbook and other policies that require employees to keep confidential all PII obtained in the course of our business.
 All RAI employees undergo a rigorous pre-employment background investigation prior to being granted access to RAI information and files.
-RAI maintains a state of the art building security program overseen by a licensed security professional.
+RAI maintains a state-of-the-art building security program overseen by a licensed security professional.

 An individual may contact RAI if they believe information in their file is incomplete, inaccurate or misleading.
 All such requests and all subsequent correspondence must be in writing.
 Upon such request, RAI will investigate the nature and scope of the dispute and will make appropriate changes to any incomplete, inaccurate or misleading information or will provide an explanation of our refusal to do so.
 If we do not make a requested change, the individual is entitled, under certain circumstances, to submit a written statement for insertion in their file and we will disclose that statement to future requestors as required by law.

-The EU-US Privacy Shield (the "Policy") applies to all personal identifiable information (PII) received by RAI in the United States from the European Economic Area, in any format including electronic, paper or verbal.
+The EU-U.S. Data Privacy Framework (“EU-U.S. DPF”) (the “Policy”) applies to all personal identifiable information (“PII”) received by RAI in the United States from the European Economic Area and the United Kingdom (and Gibraltar), in any format including electronic, paper or verbal.